First create create AWS credentials via the console, or speak to one of the other devs to have some created for you.

 ln -s ~/.aws/credentials ~/.aws_credentials cat > ~/.aws/env_config << 'EOF' export AWS_ACCESS_KEY_ID=<TO_REPLACE> export AWS_SECRET_ACCESS_KEY=<TO_REPLACE> EOF

-aws ec2 describe-instance aws s3 ls narrative-artifact-releases
+aws ec2 describe-instances aws s3 ls narrative-artifact-releases

 brew install packer